brendandburns/designing-distributed-systems-labs/1. Single Node Pattern/1.2. Circuit Breaker/README.md

         spec:
           containers:
           - name: dummy-depoyment
+            # This is were you point to the image you deployed to the Docker image you deployed to your ACR registry
-            image: mwittenbols/dummyservice
+            image: circuitbreakerregistry.azurecr.io/dummyservice
             ports:
             - containerPort: 80
             livenessProbe:
               httpGet:
+                # The /alive endpoint is the one we will not touch in our test case, as this will trigger a kill and recreate from Kubernetes when this does not return 200
                 path: /alive
                 port: 80
                 scheme: HTTP
               initialDelaySeconds: 5
-              timeoutSeconds: 10
+              periodSeconds: 10
-          # In production scenarios restartPolicy should be set to "Always", but for now, since we want to demonstrate the behaviour of the Circuit Breaker pattern we
-          # want to avoid Kubernetes killing and automatically restarting our container.
-          # This seems unsupported, although this could be an actual use case.
-Try it with a long termination grace period
-          # restartPolicy: "Never"
-          # Make it go slow on recreation of the container, so that we can properly test the Circuit Breaker
-          # terminationGracePeriodSeconds: 1200
+          imagePullSecrets:
+          # Here we refer to the secret you generated earlier so that you can access the Docker image from your private Docker hub / ACR registry
+          - name: circuitbreakerregistry.azurecr.io

-Notice the ```livenessProbe``` configuration, telling Kubernetes to check the container's health status by calling the ```/alive``` endpoint on our container every thing 10 seconds.
+Notice the ```livenessProbe``` configuration, telling Kubernetes to check the container's health status by calling the ```/alive``` endpoint on our container every 10 seconds.

 Deploy the ```DummyServiceContainer``` with the following command: